OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Mill Valley Film Festival's Official Premieres Selection is open to World, North American and US premieres of feature films from around the world.
 It is a focal point of the Festival, and is seen as an important launching pad for introducing films to the American market.

-As rich as Swiss chocolate and as satisfying as a perfect summer’s day, this section offers young people an exciting glimpse into international cultures and adventures.
-Films intended for audiences under 14 years of age.
+This section offers young people an exciting glimpse into diverse cultures and adventures.
+Films (features and shorts) are intended for audiences under 14 years of age.

 |MVFF accepts hand-drawn, stop-motion and computer generated animation in both short form and feature lengths.

 |MVFF accepts films that display an innovative use of concept, aesthetic, media and/or technology.

 |The Youth Reel in the Mill Valley Film Festival is a peer juried program that includes approximately 90 minutes of new films by filmmakers 18 years-old and younger.
 The jury is comprised of five 13 to 18 year-old participants who have finished the CFI Education's Young Critic's Jury three-day intensive in July.
 We ask that submissions be no more than 15-minutes where possible since we would like to include as much work as possible.
 Films are solicited from all over the World.
 Included filmmakers will be asked to attend a Q&A session after the public festival screening which will be on the second Saturday of the festival.

 The internationally renowned Mill Valley Film Festival offers a high-profile, non-competitive environment perfect for celebrating the best in independent and world cinema.